James Berger | Chair

-Chris is presently an Engineer III in Dominion Virginia Power’s Electric Transmission – Operations Engineering group.
-Prior to joining the Operations Engineering team, Chris was a member of the System Protection Engineering group with roles including short circuit analysis and relay setting development for capital projects, automation of the short circuit analysis and project process, creating relay setting optimization tools, development of system protection standards, and development of NERC PRC compliance procedures.
+Chris is presently an Engineer III in Dominion Energy’s Electric Transmission Planning and Strategic Initiatives group.
+Prior to joining the Transmission Planning and Strategic Initiatives team, Chris was on the Operations Engineering Support team working on microgrid planning and the development of high voltage laboratory specifications.
+Chris started his career as a member of the System Protection Engineering group with roles including short circuit analysis and relay setting development for capital projects, automation of the short circuit analysis and project process, creating relay setting optimization tools, development of system protection standards, and development of NERC PRC compliance procedures.
 In his free time, Chris enjoys playing soccer, hiking, snowboarding, golfing, home brewing, shooting pool, and spending time with friends and family.

-What I Love about CIGRE: CIGRE has given me the opportunity to meet and collaborate with professionals from various backgrounds and experiences.
+What I love about CIGRE: CIGRE has given me the opportunity to meet and collaborate with professionals from various backgrounds and experiences.
 CIGRE has given me a broad insight into the technical and business challenges of the modern power systems industry, and also specific ideas and perspectives to help solve challenges at DVP.
 I have thoroughly enjoyed being part of the NGN for the past four years and look forward to my continued involvement with the CIGRE U.S. National Committee.

 David Roop | Business Development and Technical Consulting